It was a close day in 1971.

 He needed information; detailed information.

-There was a “rub” in the trade, however.
+There was a “rub” in the swap, however.

 It was freedom.

-Not to worry.
 The draft lottery had been held earlier today.
 Each date of birth was drawn and given a random number; 1-365.
 Eligible men would be drafted in that order.
 Cayton had done the math (he was dedicated to an unusual path of study but he wasn’t stupid) and felt pretty good about his chances.
 80-90 numbers is about what would be drafted.
 Higher numbers were assumed safe forever after that.
 He needed to know so he could get on with his next show.
+He had lines to learn.

 The evening newspaper was the easiest and fastest way.
 Cayton didn’t have a TV and even if he did, the network news didn’t come on till six and they wouldn’t waste their precious half hour giving out all 365 results.
 Ditto for the AM radio news; five minutes at the top of every hour?
 How much detail could they provide?